bartmichu/urbstat/README.md

 - **raw-status**

-  Get raw response of "status" API call.
+  Gets the raw JSON response of the 'status' API call.
 Matches all clients, including those marked for removal.

   Required rights: `status(all)`.

-Raw responses cannot be sorted, filtered, etc. Property names and values are left unaltered.
+  Raw responses cannot be sorted or filtered.
+Property names and values are returned as-is from the server.

 - **raw-activities**

-  Get raw response of "activities" API call.
+  Gets the raw JSON response of the 'activities' API call.
 Matches all clients, including those marked for removal.

   Required rights: `progress(all)`, `lastacts(all)`.

-Raw responses cannot be sorted, filtered, etc. Property names and values are left unaltered.
+  Raw responses cannot be sorted or filtered.
+Property names and values are returned as-is from the server.

 - **raw-usage**

-  Get raw response of "usage" API call.
+  Gets the raw JSON response of the 'usage' API cal.
 Matches all clients, including those marked for removal.

   Required rights: `piegraph(all)`.

-Raw responses cannot be sorted, filtered, etc. Property names and values are left unaltered.
+  Raw responses cannot be sorted or filtered.
+Property names and values are returned as-is from the server.

 - **all-clients**

   Retrieves all clients, including those marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format, the output cannot be sorted or filtered, and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `group-name`.

 - **ok-clients**

-  Retrieves OK clients, i.e. clients with OK backup status.
+  Retrieves clients with an 'OK' backup status.
 Excludes clients marked for removal.
 Backups finished with issues are treated as OK by default.

   Required rights: `status(all)`.

-If you specify "raw" format, the output cannot be sorted or filtered, and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-file`, `skip-image`, `strict`, `group-name`.

 - **outdated-clients**

-  Retrieve clients using an outdated version of UrBackup.
+  Retrieves clients running an outdated version of the UrBackup client software.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `group-name`.

 - **failed-clients**

-  Retrieves failed clients, i.e. clients with failed backup status or without a recent backup as configured in UrBackup Server.
+  Retrieves clients with a 'failed' backup status or those without a recent backup (as per UrBackup Server settings).
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-file`, `skip-image`, `skip-blank`, `group-name`.

 - **stale-clients**

-  Retrieves stale clients, i.e. clients without a recent backup as configured in urbstat.
+  Retrieves 'stale' clients, i.e., clients without a recent backup according to the `urbstat` configured threshold.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`, `URBSTAT_CLIENTS_THRESHOLD_STALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`, `URBSTAT_CLIENTS_THRESHOLD_STALE`.

   Options: `format`, `sort`, `reverse`, `max`, `threshold`, `skip-file`, `skip-image`, `skip-blank`, `group-name`.

 - **blank-clients**

-  Retrieves blank clients, i.e. clients without any finished backups.
+  Retrieves 'blank' clients, i.e., clients that have no completed backups.
 Excludes clients marked for removal.

+  Required rights: `status(all)`.

-Required rights: status(all).
-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-file`, `skip-image`, `group-name`,

 - **unseen-clients**

-  Retrieves unseen clients, i.e. clients not seen for a long time as configured in urbstat.
+  Retrieves 'unseen' clients, i.e., clients not seen by the server for a duration exceeding the `urbstat` configured threshold.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`, `URBSTAT_CLIENTS_THRESHOLD_UNSEEN`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`, `URBSTAT_CLIENTS_THRESHOLD_UNSEEN`.

   Options: `format`, `sort`, `reverse`, `max`, `threshold`, `skip-blank`, `group-name`.

 - **removed-clients**

   Retrieves clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `group-name`.

 - **online-clients**

   Retrieves online clients.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-blank`, `group-name`.

 - **offline-clients**

   Retrieves offline clients.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-blank`, `group-name`.

 - **active-clients**

   Retrieves currently active clients.
 Excludes clients marked for removal.

   Required rights: `status(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `group-name`.

 - **current-activities**

   Retrieves current activities.

   Required rights: `progress(all)`, `lastacts(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `skip-paused`, `client-name`, `client-id`.

 - **last-activities**

-  Retrieves last activities.
+  Retrieves recently completed activities.

   Required rights: `progress(all)`, `lastacts(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_LAST`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_LAST`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `client-name`, `client-id`.

 - **paused-activities**

   Retrieves paused activities.

   Required rights: `progress(all)`, `lastacts(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_ACTIVITIES_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `client-name`, `client-id`.

 - **usage**

-  Retrieves storage usage.
+  Retrieves storage usage statistics for clients.

   Required rights: `piegraph(all)`.

-If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+  If the 'raw' format is specified, output cannot be sorted or filtered, and property names and values are returned as-is.

-  Default options are configured with: `URBSTAT_USAGE_FORMAT`, `URBSTAT_USAGE_SORT`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_USAGE_FORMAT`, `URBSTAT_USAGE_SORT`, `URBSTAT_LOCALE`.

   Options: `format`, `sort`, `reverse`, `max`, `client-name`.

 - **client**

-  Retrieves all information about one client.
+  Retrieves comprehensive information for a single client, including status, activities, and usage.

   Required rights: `status(all)`, `progress(all)`, `lastacts(all)`.

-If you specify "raw" format then property names/values are left unaltered.
+  If the 'raw' format is specified, property names and values are returned as-is.
+Sorting and filtering are not applied to raw output for sub-sections.

-  Default options are configured with: `URBSTAT_CLIENT_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_ACTIVITIES_SORT_LAST`, `URBSTAT_LOCALE`.
+  Default options are configured using: `URBSTAT_CLIENT_FORMAT`, `URBSTAT_ACTIVITIES_SORT_CURRENT`, `URBSTAT_ACTIVITIES_SORT_LAST`, `URBSTAT_LOCALE`.

   Options: `format`, `id`, `name`.

 ## Security considerations

 - Avoid using the default `admin` account if possible.
-Instead, create a dedicated user through the UrBackup Server web UI and apply the principle of least privilege to that user.
-To get full functionality of `urbstat`, you should grant the user all rights in the `status`, `lastacts`, `progress`, and `piegraph` domains.
+Instead, create a dedicated user through the UrBackup Server web UI and apply the principle of least privilege.
+For full `urbstat` functionality, grant this user all rights in the `status`, `lastacts`, `progress`, and `piegraph` domains.

 - Deno provides granular control over permissions.
 To restrict what `urbstat` can access on your system and network, you can utilize the `allow-read` and `allow-net` flags.

 - Deno rejects self-signed certificates by default.
-If needed, you can use the `unsafely-ignore-certificate-errors=hostname` option or supply a certificate with the `cert ./ca.pem` option.
+If needed, you can use the `--unsafely-ignore-certificate-errors=hostname` option or supply a certificate with the `--cert ./ca.pem` option.

-- You can use `--ask-pass` option if you don't want to put password in a configuration file.
+- You can use the `--ask-pass` option if you prefer not to store your password in a configuration file.

-- Make sure configuration file has strict file permissions if you put your password in it.
+- Ensure the configuration file has strict file permissions if you store your password in it.

 - `urbstat` binary is compiled with `--allow-read='urbstat.conf' --allow-net --allow-env='NODE_EXTRA_CA_CERTS'` flags.

-- In some scenarios you may want to download and examine the source script, set the connection details within the script, and then compile the script manually.
+- In some scenarios, you might prefer to download and examine the source script, then compile it manually.
+This allows for direct modification if needed, though embedding connection details directly into the script should be done with caution and awareness of the security implications.

 ## Dependencies